 Conditions for Application

-- Students will be required to commence their Doctor of Philosophy at the University of Wollongong in July 2022.
+- Students will be required to conduct theor research project based at the University of Wollongong

 - Applicants are expected to commit to full-time study and have the capacity to be based at the Wollongong campus (with travel to various field locations for discrete research periods).